-So far, we hae explored two key aspects of a study’s design.
+So far, we have explored two key aspects of a study’s design.
 Sampling referes to how participants are selected from a larger population (like sampling a soup).
 Assignment refers to how the selected participants are assigned to comparison groups.
 Both sampling and assignment play a large role in the inferences that can be drawn.
-These two facets are directly related to questions about external validity and internal validity, respectively.
+Please read the link below for a refresher:

 Validity is the degree to which inferences and conclusions are meaningful and accurate.
 It is important that you note that the validation is about the inferences, not the study.
 (You should never claim a study is valid.)
 Unfortunately, it is almost impossible to know whether the inferences we draw are valid or not.
 Therefore, the best we can do is to provide evidence that supports the claims of validity and present that evidence to people.
 In research studies there are two major types of validity evidence that should be considered:

 Internal Validity Evidence: This is evidence that supports the drawing of cause-and-effect conclusions.
 To assess the internal validity evidence, we consider three criteria:

 - Association: Is the cause associated with the effect

 - Timing: Did the cause come before the effect?

 - Plausible alternative explanations: Can we rule out plausible alternative explanations?